CAPA in Manufacturing: A Practical Guide

 The cost of fixing symptoms

 A machine shop that reworks the same tolerance issue four times a year at $3,000 per incident isn't dealing with four problems.
-It's dealing with one problem it never actually solved, at $12,000 a year.
+It's dealing with one problem it never solved, at $12,000 a year.
 CAPA converts that recurring cost into a one-time investigation and a permanent fix.

 Regulatory and customer requirements